bookschool/org/div/notes/Physical Science/05 Chemical Reactions/05 Chemical Reactions.md

 The cause of the fire, which destroyed the ship within one minute, is still unknown.
 Most people now believe that an electrical spark started the fire.
 However, several theories have been proposed to explain what caught fire first.
-One theory.states that the spark ignited the flammable hydrogen inside the blimp.
+One theory states that the spark ignited the flammable hydrogen inside the blimp.
 Anothe theory proposes that the paint on the fabric covering the ship caught fire first, setting off a reaction in the hydrogen.